bagisto/bagisto-docs/docs/1.x/packages/add_menu_in_admin.md

   Route::view('/admin/hello-world', 'helloworld::admin.index')->name('helloworld.admin.index');
   ~~~

-- After that we need to merge this `menu.php` folder with a core menu file.
+- After that, we need to merge this `menu.php` folder with a core menu file.
 For this, we use the method `mergeConfigFrom()` in the register method of the service provider.

   ~~~php
   <?php